Little Pink House: Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 76%, based on 29 reviews, and an average rating of 6.19/10.
-The website's critics consensus reads: "Little Pink House rises up on the foundation of Catherine Keener's strong central performance, even if its fact-based story never quite fills in the framework.
-On Metacritic, the film has a weighted average score of 55 out of 100, based on 13 critics, indicating "mixed or average reviews".
+The website's critics consensus reads: "Little Pink House rises up on the foundation of Catherine Keener's strong central performance..."
+On Metacritic, the film has a weighted average score of 55 out of 100, based on 13 critics, indicating "mixed or average" reviews.

 A bipartisan congressional screening of the film was held at the U.S. Capitol.